 TAKING CHARGE OF POOL SAFETY

 While precautions at home may be a helpful factor, accidental drownings can happen in someone else’s pool.
 Pool accidents at public pools can range from improper supervision to glass or other dangerous objects near or in the pool.
-Other incidents can involve improper chemical maintenance, poor lighting, or damaged pool ladders and diving boards.
-These types of accidents are serious and an accident lawyer will most likely be involved at some point.
+Other incidents can involve improper chemical maintenance, poor lighting in and around the pool, or damaged pool ladders and diving boards.
+These types of accidents were common for decades according to a Dallas premises liability attorney who has handled many swimming pool cases.